- Optimizely X Web Experimentation

 - Create new audiences using the Krux integration

 Integrating Optimizely with the Krux data management platform lets you create targeted audiences in Optimizely based on visitor segments in Krux.
-From there, you can run targeted tests and personalization campaigns.
+From there, you can run targeted experiments and personalization campaigns.

 There are two parts to integrating: enabling Krux in Optimizely and creating a Krux audience.